avillafiorita/jekyll-datapage_gen/README.md

     it overrides the value of the global declaration `page_gen-dirs`.

 `data`
-:   is the name of the data file to read (YAML, Json, or CSV)
+:   is the name of the data file to read (YAML, Json, or CSV).
+Use the
+    full pathi if your data is structured in a hierarchy.
+For
+    instance: `hierarchy.people` will loop over a variable `people` in the `_data/hierarchy.yml` file

 `name`
 :   is the name of a field in data which contains a unique identifier